chainstack/docs/docs/blockchains/solana.md

 ## Consensus

-For consensus, Solana uses a combination of proof of stake to secure the network and the proof of history mechanism to synchronize the network state.
+For consensus, Solana uses a combination of proof-of-stake to secure the network and the proof-of-history mechanism to synchronize the network state.

 Validators on the network stake SOL to get the right to confirm blocks in assigned time slots.